Updated on 2024.10.01

 This goes so far that it is even allowed to specify custom code in the td files for operands or instructions.

 So, if we want TableGen backends emit C, we either need to redesign and rewrite them from scratch or patch them.
 Designing it from scratch is a rather complex task.
-And needs a lot of thought (see discussion) to have a well maintainable design.
-Simply because of time constraints and because we couldn’t know if such an effort had been merged, we sided with patching.
+And needs a lot of thought (see this discussion).
+Simply because of time constraints and because we don’t know if it will be merged, we sided with patching.

 Our patched TableGen backends work pretty straight forward.
 We add two new classes which only emit code.
 PrinterLLVM and PrinterCapstone.
 The PrinterLLVM emits the standard C++ code from LLVM.
 PrinterCapstone emits our C code.
 Each backend gets one of those printer classes assigned.
 And whenever it emits code, it calls the corresponding method of the printer.
 In practice, we simply moved the emitting code from the backend to the printer classes.